What is DevOps?

 Rather than changing the framework, DevOps has been created as an attempt to include Operations into existing workflows by enhancing collaboration with developers and adding or improving a few principles, such as automation and measurement.

-DevOps does not provide straightforward guidelines for enhancing collaboration.
+DevOps does not provide straightforward guidelines for improved collaboration.
 Each organization will apply different solutions.
 Two of the most popular approaches are to integrate DevOps engineers into the development team or provide developers with a self-service infrastructure that they can manage by themselves.
 Although uncommon, these approaches highlight the importance of collaboration in the foundations of DevOps principles, like the CAMS Pillars.

 DevOps is a cultural approach and a mindset.
 DevOps is not a framework; it doesn’t have a manifesto like Agile or an official set of rules like Scrum.
 Still, to be implemented successfully, it requires at least a consensus around guidelines.